 - Note the MIN and MAX marks on the dipstick.
 In this next picture, the MAX and MIN levels are marked by two dots.

 - Fully reinsert the dipstick and remove it once again.

 - Check the oil level on the dipstick.

-- If the level is between the MIN and MAX marks the level is correct.
+- The level is correct if the level is between the MIN and MAX marks.

-- Remove the oil cap on top of the engine by turning it counter-clockwise.
-If the cap has not been removed in a long time it may be difficult to remove and may require force.
+- Remove the oil cap on top of the engine by turning it counterclockwise.
+If the cap has not been removed in a long time, it may be difficult to remove and require force.

 - Add one quart of recommended engine oil that meets the requirements listed in your owner’s manual.

-- Wait 5 minutes and recheck the engine oil level again using the dipstick.
+- Wait for five minutes and recheck the engine oil level again using the dipstick.